lng-ng/anonify/README.md

 - Clone this repository: ``git clone https://github.com/lng-ng/anonify.git``
 - Setup a virtual environment using virtualenv/conda.
 For running the experiments, conda was used.
 - Run ``pip install -r requirements.txt`` for the dependencies.

+### K-Anonymization
+In our experiments, we used the [anonymization library](https://github.com/fhstp/k-AnonML) by Slijepčević et al. and the [ARX anonymization tool](https://github.com/arx-deidentifier/arx/).

 ### Stratified Sampling
 Run ``python stratified_sampling.py conf.json`` to produce a sampled version of the input $k$-anonymized dataset.
 #### Input